vulncheck-oss/initial-access-community/README.md

 # Initial Access Community

-VulnCheck's Initial Access Community contains exploits and associated artifacts from our proprietary [Initial Access Intelligence](https://docs.vulncheck.com/products/initial-access-intelligence) product and community contributions.
+VulnCheck's Initial Access Community repository contains exploits and associated artifacts from our proprietary [Initial Access Intelligence](https://docs.vulncheck.com/products/initial-access-intelligence) product and community contributions.
 The typical focus of Initial Access is network-based vulnerabilities that don't require user interaction, with a strong preference for unauthenticated vulnerabilities.
 Typical targets include routers, VPNs, self-hosted services (MobileIron, GitLab, Confluence, etc.), network appliances, B2B applications, and IoT devices.

 Exploits are written in Go using VulnCheck's [go-exploit framework](https://github.com/vulncheck-oss/go-exploit).
 When possible, exploits include a target verifier and a version scanner.
 Initial Access is not just about exploits, though.
 We also care about discovery and detection.
 Alongside the exploits, we include, when possible: